MescoCzubinski/CzubinskiDev/README.md

 ## About me

 I'm Mieszko Czubinski, a Systems Engineering student at Wrocław University of Technology.
-I'm also an active programmer (Frontend), project manager, and co-president of the WMS_DEV scientific club at this university.
+I'm also an active programmer (Frontend), Project Manager and co-president of the WMS_DEV scientific club at this university.

 ## Demo